danedwardsdeveloper/React-Redux-Markdown-Blog/README.md

 2. Run `src/app/generateARTICLES.js`
 3. `public/ARTICLES.json` file should be rewritten including the new article.
 If you've copied & pasted from a different text editor, you'll need to check through the file for characters that cause problems when converted to JSON.
 4. If you find any new ones (highlighted in yellow on my VS Code theme), look up the character code [here](https://www.babelstone.co.uk/Unicode/whatisit.html) and add a replace case to the `removeProblemCharacters` function in `generateARTICLES.js`
-5. Everything will be taken care of dynamically!
-The newest post will be displayed at the top of the homepage
+5. Everything will be taken care of dynamically.
+The newest post will be displayed at the top of the homepage.

 #### Troubleshooting